Σκηνές τρόμου στο Μόναχο: Άνθρωποι πεσμένοι στο έδαφος, χάος και τεράστια κινητοποίηση - Βίντεο, φωτογραφίες από το σημείο όπου αυτοκίνητο έπεσε σε πλήθος πεζών

 Ο τρόμος χτύπησε και πάλι στη Γερμανία, αυτή τη φορά στο Μόναχο, όπου αυτοκίνητο έπεσε πάνω σε πλήθος διαδηλωτών του συνδικάτου Verdi, μία ημέρα πριν από τη Διάσκεψη Ασφαλείας στην πόλη.

-Τουλάχιστον μία γυναίκα έχει χάσει τη ζωή της και περίπου 20 άτομα έχουν τραυματιστεί, σύμφωνα με τα όσα μεταδίδουν γερμανικά μέσα. Επίσημες ανακοινώσεις από τις αρχές για τον αριθμό των θυμάτων δεν έχουν γίνει.
+Τουλάχιστον 20 άτομα έχουν τραυματιστεί, σύμφωνα με τα όσα μεταδίδουν γερμανικά μέσα, ενώ υπήρξαν και πληροφορίες για μία νεκρή, που όμως δεν έχουν επιβεβαιωθεί.

-Ωστόσο ανακοινώθηκε πως ο οδηγός του Mini Cooper που έπεσε πάνω στο πλήθος δεν αποτελεί πια κίνδυνο, αφού βρίσκεται στα χέρια των αρχών.
+Όπως ανακοινώθηκε ο οδηγός του Mini Cooper που έπεσε πάνω στο πλήθος δεν αποτελεί πια κίνδυνο, αφού βρίσκεται στα χέρια των αρχών.

 Στο σημείο έχουν σπεύσει ομάδες διασωστών και ισχυρές αστυνομικές δυνάμεις. Μία τεράστια επιχείρηση είναι σε εξέλιξη. Κάτοικοι και επισκέπτες καλούνται να αποφεύγουν την περιοχή.